pierrefauvel/OfficeTools4Consultants/README.md

 OfficeTools4Consultants
 =======================

-Office Tools 4 Consultants : use of Office and XMind
+Office Tools 4 Consultants : Boost use of Xmind and PowerPoint

 This set of tools is designed for Consultants, and ready to use.
 * [Ideation Memories](https://github.com/pierrefauvel/OfficeTools4Consultants/wiki/IdeationMemories